-ACED 2050 Communications for the Workplace 3-0-3 Prerequisite: ENGL 1102.
+ACED 2050 Communications for the Workplace

+3 A 3

+Prerequisite: ENGL 1102.
 Principles of effective oral and written communications.
 A thorough review of grammar, sentence and paragraph construction, punctuation, and writing techniques.
 Emphasis on the job-getting process.

-ACED 2400 Computer Technology for the Workplace 3-0-3
+ACED 2400 Computer Technology for the Workplace

-- ACED 2400 Computer Technology for the Workplace 3-0-3 Introductory, hands-on computer applications for development of workplace skills.
+Introductory, hands-on computer applications for development of workplace skills.
 Topics include word processing, databases, spreadsheets, communication, and presentation software.
-Exemption test available. - ACED 2900 Basic Theory in Adult and Career Education 3-0-3 Reserved for the granting of academic credit based on either successful completion of the National Occupational Competency Examination (NOCTI Examination), approved professional licensure, or experiential credit based on past work experience.
-Requires approval of academic advisor prior to registration. - ACED 2950 Basic Skills in Adult and Career Education 3-0-3 Reserved for the granting of academic credit based on either successful completion of the National Occupational Competency Examination (NOCTI Examination), approved professional licensure, or experiential credit based on past work experience.
-Requires approval of academic advisor prior to registration. - ACED 2960 Intermediate Skills in Adult and Career Education 3-0-3 Reserved for the granting of academic credit based on either successful completion of the National Occupational Competency Examination (NOCTI Examination), approved professional licensure, or experiential credit based on past work experience.
-Requires approval of academic advisor prior to registration. - ACED 2999 Entry to the Education Profession 0 hours credit Graded "Satisfactory" or "Unsatisfactory."
+Exemption test available.

+ACED 2900 Basic Theory in Adult and Career Education

+Reserved for the granting of academic credit based on either successful completion of the National Occupational Competency Examination (NOCTI Examination), approved professional licensure, or experiential credit based on past work experience.
+Requires approval of academic advisor prior to registration.

+ACED 2950 Basic Skills in Adult and Career Education

+Reserved for the granting of academic credit based on either successful completion of the National Occupational Competency Examination (NOCTI Examination), approved professional licensure, or experiential credit based on past work experience.
+Requires approval of academic advisor prior to registration.

+ACED 2960 Intermediate Skills in Adult and Career Education

+Reserved for the granting of academic credit based on either successful completion of the National Occupational Competency Examination (NOCTI Examination), approved professional licensure, or experiential credit based on past work experience.
+Requires approval of academic advisor prior to registration.

+ACED 2999 Entry to the Education Profession

+Graded "Satisfactory" or "Unsatisfactory."
 A required non-credit course for all teacher education candidates pursuing a VSU recommendation for initial certification; must be successfully completed prior to admission to teacher education.
 Candidates are required to establish an electronic portfolio and provide evidence that all teacher education admission requirements have been satisfactorily met.
 If an "Unsatisfactory" grade is earned, the course must be repeated until a "Satisfactory" grade is received.

-ACED 3000 Intermediate Keyboarding 3-0-3 Prerequisite: Grade of "C" or better in ACED 2000 or exemption.
+ACED 3000 Intermediate Keyboarding

+Prerequisite: Grade of "C" or better in ACED 2000 or exemption.
 Continued emphasis on speed and accuracy building.
 Detailed coverage of business letters, memos, multiple-page reports, and miscellaneous documents.
 Exemption test available.

-- ACED 3100 Computer Systems 3-0-3 A general overview of computer hardware and networks.
-Emphasis is placed on developing basic technological expertise and leadership in administering computer technology in the workplace. - ACED 3400 Applied Computer Technology
+ACED 3100 Computer Systems

+A general overview of computer hardware and networks.
+Emphasis is placed on developing basic technological expertise and leadership in administering computer technology in the workplace.

+ACED 3400 Applied Computer Technology